Sign inTry free

 6 × 8 = 5 × 8 + 8.
 Useful for shaky 6s and 7s.

 For a deep dive on each operation, see multiplication fact fluency.
-When you are ready to put this into action, start a 5-minute session in MathBuilders.
+When you are ready to put this into action, start a 2-to-5-minute session in MathBuilders.
 The whole method (3-second cutoff plus spaced reintroduction) is built in.

-With 5 minutes a day of focused, adaptive practice, most kids memorize all multiplication tables 0 through 12 in 6 to 12 weeks.
+With 2 to 5 minutes a day of focused, adaptive practice, most kids memorize all multiplication tables 0 through 12 in 6 to 12 weeks.
 Drill-and-kill worksheets often take 6 months or more for the same result.

 Start with the easy wins (0s, 1s, 2s, 5s, 10s), then teach turnaround facts so 3×7 and 7×3 count as one fact.
 Use a 3-second recall target and short daily practice.
 Skip the long worksheets.